blockmatic-icebox/dev-resources/readme.md

 A collection of guidelines, tools, talks and packages for building ReactJS EOSIO dApps.

+Blockmatic code style convention aims to maximize reusability and facilitate collaboration.
+We have chosen the stack carefully so that it allows us to write robust and performant ReactJS and React Native applications with more concise and readable code.

-__Functional JS, TypeScript, Hooks, Context, Suspense, Emotion, Theme UI, Framer/Pose, Fluid Layout and Typography.__
+__Functional JS, TypeScript, Hooks, Context, Suspense, Theme UI, Framer, Fluid Layout and Typography.__

 ## Motivation